-The Provisional Federal Rules of the Act, which came into effect Dec 16, 2014, govern First Nations who have chosen not to enact their own MRP law.
+The Provisional Federal Rules of the Act, which came into effect Dec 16, 2014, govern First Nations who have not yet enacted their own MRP law.
 These rules apply (with some exceptions) until the First Nation passes its own MRP law.